 What to Wear

 Rather than an obnoxious, in-your-face extravagance, the Hamptons is all about understated luxury, subtle refinement and good living.
-However, make no mistake–the Hamptons are a prime spot to see and be seen, so you’ll want to bring your A game in the style department.
-This Tory Burch Patch-Cuff Sweater is designed as an easy casual style with rib-knit construction and patch-cuff long sleeves.
+However, make no mistake–the Hamptons are a prime spot to see and be seen, so you’ll want to bring your A-game in the style department.
+This Brock Collection Classic Cashmere Sweater is designed as an easy casual style with rib-knit construction and patch-cuff long sleeves.
 Balance out the look with this Wandler Georgia Leather Shoulder Bag, which is spacious enough to hold all of your essentials while providing an impeccable finish.